aristosp/Pattern-Recognition-Final-Project/README.md

 There are three different models for three different datasets(Fashion_MNIST,Cifar10,Cifar100).
 The last model is the one I created, the others were given from the project description.
 Also, you can find a report of the project in Greek.

+Update: English Version of the report is available.